George Shaw: A Corner of a Foreign Field

 As well as being an undisputed master of the Dutch Golden Age, Rembrandt was also one of the greatest printmakers of all time.
 Rembrandt used a characteristic scratchy, fine line to create images remarkable for their power of expression.
 He also reworked some of his plates, demonstrating his pursuit of atmosphere in his images and a canny recognition of the financial potential of the print.
 This selection from The Ashmolean Museum, Oxford – one of the world’s greatest collections of Rembrandt’s etchings – will include many of his most iconic images, including The Three Trees and The Hundred Guilder Print.
 It will juxtapose works of different scale and feeling, and a variety of subject matters, from self-portraits through religious scenes to female nudes.

-Henri Matisse: Line and Colour
+Henri Matisse: Master of Line

 October 2019 – January 2020